retooth2/xenharmlib/doc/quickstart.rst

     assert g0 == c0.transpose(c0.interval(g0))
     assert g0 == c0.transpose(P5)

-Notes of UpDownNotation have additional properties which they share with all Notes from natural/accidental notations that pertain to their 'split' definition.
-For example each note can be inspected in regards to its natural and accidental fragments.
+Notes of UpDownNotation have additional properties that they share with all Notes from natural/accidental notations that pertain to their 'split' definition.
+For example, each note can be inspected regarding its natural and accidental fragments.

-For example observe the difference in using the :attr:`~xenharmlib.core.notes.PeriodicNoteABC.pc_index` property and the :attr:`~xenharmlib.core.notes.NatAccNote.nat_pc_index`
+For example, observe the difference in using the :attr:`~xenharmlib.core.notes.PeriodicNoteABC.pc_index` property and the :attr:`~xenharmlib.core.notes.NatAccNote.nat_pc_index`